loftusa/onramp/Accessing-Clusters.md

 ```
 Host uno quadro duo rtx
   User [your username is on thevisible.net]
+  ProxyJump thevisible
+  LocalForward localhost:8888 localhost:8888

+Host thevisible
-    ProxyJump thevisible.net
+  HostName thevisible.net
+  User [your username is on thevisible.net]
+  LocalForward localhost:8888 localhost:8888

 ```

 Then you should be able to `ssh uno` (or etc) to get to one of the machines in `thevisible.net` cluster.
 You may need to enter your password twice.